Nixie (folklore): The brook horse

 The bäckahäst was often described as a majestic white horse that would appear near rivers, particularly during foggy weather.
-Anyone who climbed onto its back would not be able to get off again.
+Anyone who climbed onto its back could not get off again.
 The horse would then jump into the river, drowning the rider.
 The brook horse could also be harnessed and made to plough, either because it was trying to trick a person or because the person had tricked the horse into it.
 The following tale is a good illustration of the brook horse: